-A limited number of CR-graded courses may apply toward a graduate degree program.
+A limited number of CR-graded courses (one-fifth of the total program units) may apply toward a graduate degree program.
 “CR/NC graded only” coursework is identified in the on-line California State University "General Catalog".

 - A maximum of 6 CR-graded units may be included on a 30-unit program.

 - A maximum of 12 CR-graded units may be included on a 60-unit program.

 - Some programs do not allow any CR-graded courses to be counted toward the degree.

 - All courses must be completed prior to the final day of the semester or term when a student expects to graduate.